 2. You Need a Budget: The Proven System for Breaking the Paycheck-to-Paycheck Cycle, Getting Out of Debt, and Living the Life You Want by Jesse Mecham

 Yes, you do need a budget.
 Creating a weekly, monthly, and annual budget can help you set and achieve your financial goals.
 Jesse describes that you need to give every dollar a job.
 Before your income enters your bank account, you should allocate it to a specific purpose.
 If it's for your wants, needs, or savings, creating a budget allows you to let your money do its job.
-This book is a valuable resource that will enable you to use a tried-and-true system I have used for years.
+This book is a valuable resource that will enable you to use a tried-and-true system that I have used for years.
 As the title states, you can get out of debt and live the life you want today.

 3. Think and Grow Rich by Napoleon Hill